qdrant/landing_page/qdrant-landing/content/documentation/integrations/spark.md

 ### Loading Data into Qdrant

-To load data into Qdrant, you'll need to create a collection with the appropriate vector dimensions and configurations in advance.
+<aside role="status">To load data into Qdrant, you'll need to create a collection with the appropriate vector dimensions and configurations in advance.</aside>

 Here's how you can use the Qdrant-Spark Connector to upsert data:

 ```python
 <YourDataFrame>